-MIDDLE GRADE NOVELS
+ISLANDS IN MIDDLE GRADE NOVELS

 The Silent One is written by one of New Zealand’s most loved children’s writers, Joy Cowley.
 My teacher handed it to me when I was about ten and I still remember it’s about a boy called Jonasi who is deaf.
 The island setting is a perfect match for the theme of isolation brought about by an inability to fully communicate with others.

 In pulp fiction for kids islands are a recurring setting.